What You Should Know About This Degree

 Although employment in areas like computer systems design is growing at a faster-than-average pace, overall job growth in graphic design is expected to be slower than average through 2028.
 This is partially due to a decline in newspaper, periodical, and book publishing.
 There will be competition for jobs, which is why earning a degree, building a strong portfolio, and networking through your university will be key to a successful graphic design career.

-Here are some questions to ask when researching MHA programs:
+Here are some questions to ask when researching these programs: